Pallet Calculator

 How do I convert pallets to CBM?+

 Multiply pallet base × stack height.
-The card on the right shows pallet CBM live; use the Shipping Unit Converter if you need ft³ instead.
+The card below the summary shows pallet CBM live; use the Shipping Unit Converter if you need ft³ instead.